vincent-lg/Avenew/auto/apps/README.md

 - The app class: this is the class we created just above.
 It contains some information on the application.
 It might not contain anything else and is often the shortest class in the file.
 However, without it, nothing would work.
 - One or more screen classes: a screen describes what is displayed on the interface at a given point.
 For instance, if you enter "use phone", then "text", the text app will open.
 The screen will show you the list of messages you have received and offer you to create a new message.
 This is a screen.
 If you type "new", a new screen will appear to create a new message.
 If you type "send" after having typed a message, you will go back to the previous screen (showing you your messages).
 This concept of screen is really important.
 An application could have only one screen, but it usually has more than just one.
-- Some commands: when you open a screen, you get access to some command.
+- Some commands: when you open a screen, you get access to some commands.
 When you entered "use phone" and "text" in the previous example, the main screen of the text app appeared.
 It defines the "new" command.
 You can enter "new" to create a new message.
 If you do, you will go to a different screen and will have other commands: "send", "cancel", "to" and so on.
 A command in your app is just an [Evennia command](https://github.com/evennia/evennia/wiki/Commands) with some default values.

 So in summary: an app has an app class, and one or more screen classes.
 A screen can have some commands.